kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Hypselodoris bullocki
 Tags			nudibranch 2014
-Description		Nudibranch have external gills (yellow rosette on the back), hence its name, which translates to "naked gill".
+Description		Nudibranchs have external gills (the yellow rosette on the back), hence its name, which translates to "naked gill".

 DSC04020.jpg